uchenna631/ogbunike-caves/README.md

 ## Deployment

 The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The steps followed to deploy the site are as follows:
-1. In the GitHub repository, click on the "Settings" tab and scroll down to "GitHub pages".
+1. In the GitHub repository, click on the "Settings" tab.
+2. Under the settings drop down, scroll down to "pages".
-2. From the GitHub pages, under source, click on the "none" drop down menu and select "main" Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+3. From the GitHub pages, under source, click on the "none" drop down menu and select "main" Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here - https://uchenna631.github.io/ogbunike-caves/